openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-04-26-off2-obf-new-install.md

 ### Apache

->e start by removing default config and disabling mpm_event in favor of mpm_prefork, and change logs permissions
+We start by removing default config and disabling mpm_event in favor of mpm_prefork, and change logs permissions
 ```bash
 sudo unlink /etc/apache2/sites-enabled/000-default.conf
 sudo a2dismod mpm_event